AydenB/mkdocs/docs/user-guide/Accounts Payable.md

     - Optional: **A/P aging bucket 3 days** - the number of days which an invoice cannot exceed to be included in the third bucket.
     - Optional: **A/P aging bucket 4 name** - a description of the fourth aging bucket, such as 91 - 120.
     - Optional: **A/P aging bucket 4 days** - the number of days which an invoice cannot exceed to be included in the fourth bucket.
-        > Note: When using the Vendor Account Inquiry application to display four columns of aging figures, the amount calculate for the fourth bucket is combined with the fifth bucket, and displayed in the far right column of the screen.
+        &gt; Note: When using the Vendor Account Inquiry application to display four columns of aging figures, the amount calculate for the fourth bucket is combined with the fifth bucket, and displayed in the far right column of the screen.
     - Optional: **A/P aging bucket 5 name** - a description of the fifth aging bucket, such as 121+.
     - Optional: **A/P aging bucket 5 days** - enter 999 for the number of days which an invoice cannot exceed to be included in the fifth bucket.
-        >Note: When using the Vendor Account Inquiry application to display four columns of aging figures, the amount calculate for the fifth bucket is combined with the fourth bucket, and displayed in the far right column of the screen.
+        &gt;Note: When using the Vendor Account Inquiry application to display four columns of aging figures, the amount calculate for the fifth bucket is combined with the fourth bucket, and displayed in the far right column of the screen.
 The values of the A/P aging fields are used to produce the A/P cash forecast report (entitled Vendor Aging Summary), and used to calculate the aging figures which appear on the Vendor Account Inquiry (Display) screen.
 7. Enter Y (yes) for the **Allow discount override** field to enable the user to changethe values of the **Discount** and fields of the A/P Invoice Posting (Add) and (Change) screens, and the **Discount** field of the Payment Detail Maintenance screen.
 Refer to Adding An Invoice Batch, Adding A Payment Batch, Working With Manual Payments, and Working With EFT Payments for additional information.
 8. Enter Y (yes) for the **Allow detail payment change** field to enable changing the amount of a payment when selecting invoices for payment.